Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

   The *length* of a finite chain $x_0 < x_1 < dots < x_n$ is $n$ (number of strict comparisons).
 ]

-Chains are important because program analysis iterates along chains in the lattice, refining approximations until reaching a fixpoint.
+Chains are important because program analysis iterates along chains in the lattice.
+We refine approximations until reaching a fixpoint.

 #definition(title: "Height")[
   The *height* of a poset $(L, <=)$, denoted $"height"(L)$, is the length of the longest chain in $L$.